self-actuated/actuated.com/posts/2023-02-17-kvm-in-github-actions.md

 date: "2023-02-17"
 ---

 GitHub's hosted runners do not support nested virtualization.
-This means some frequently used tools that require KVM like packer, the android emulator, etc can not be used in GitHub Actions CI pipelines.
+This means some frequently used tools that require KVM like packer, the Android emulator, etc can not be used in GitHub Actions CI pipelines.

 We noticed there are quite a few issues for people requesting KVM support for GitHub Actions: